 The program is attractive to individuals working throughout the metropolitan Boston region in consulting firms involved with or seeking work in the international arena and with engineers and scientists seeking to improve their marketability to move into this growth area of practice.
 An advisory board consisting of individuals from consulting firms, state and federal agencies, NGO’s, academe and individuals with extensive, senior-level involvement in infrastructure development projects advise on both the program and course content.

 The Certificate is available only to individuals already possessing suitable bachelor’s degrees in engineering or science.
 Certificate courses may be applied toward appropriate graduate degrees.
 Individuals may take one or more courses without commitment to either the certificate program or matriculated student status.

-Applicants for the certificate must present evidence of a suitable baccalaureate degree, complete an abbreviated application available from the Graduate School and obtain formal acceptance from the Department of Civil and Environmental Engineering.
+Applicants for the certificate must present evidence of a suitable baccalaureate degree, complete an abbreviated application available from Graduate Admissions and obtain formal acceptance from the Department of Civil and Environmental Engineering.